EliUdy/LR3/wp-content/plugins/wp-latest-posts/readme.txt

 == Description ==

 The main idea of this plugin is to visually take the latest or custom content like WordPress posts, pages, tagged content or custom post type and display it as a slider.
 Some additional themes are also available.
 This is definitively the best way to build a news page without coding anything.
-Build your news layout and let’s take care of your content only.
+Build your news layout and let�s take care of your content only.
 The final news display manager.

 = Video demo: =
 [vimeo https://vimeo.com/77775570]